artgarciams/copyWorkItemType/README.md

                                             }

 The other field type to watch out for is a Boolean field.
 The key here is it must include a default value.
 If you omit the default value, it will not add to the page.
 The way I got around this was always including the default value and if the field type was Boolean, I set it to False.
 If it was not Boolean, I set it to a blank string and that seems to work.

   Azure DevOps is a powerful tool and the API’s give you the ability to do some very interesting things.
 Unfortunately, not everything in the API’s is documented so it requires some perseverance and some time luck to find what you need.
-We started this article with the good news and bad news.
-I hope I was able to help you understand the bad news.
+I hope I was able to help you understand the process.
 The Azure DevOps API’s are awesome, but they just lack some clarity in the nuances of some specific cases.
   Unfortunately those cases are the difference between things working and not, but hey no one is perfect, but I still believe these API’s are the most powerful tools when it comes to enhancing Azure DevOps.